VijayaY836/Customer-Support-Resolution-Agent/README.md

 uvicorn app.main:app --reload --port 8000
 ```

 Open http://localhost:8000.
+There are two ways to run the seeded tickets,
+independently of each other and of the server's `LLM_BACKEND` default:

+- **"Run 3 seeded demo tickets — Mock"** — free, deterministic, no key
+  needed regardless of server config.
-Click **"Run 3 seeded demo tickets"** to replay
+- **"Run 3 seeded demo tickets — Real LLM"** — requires
-the demo script live: order lookup → password reset → refund request that
+  `OPENROUTER_API_KEY` to be set on the server process (see Option B above).

+Each ticket card in the trace feed is tagged with which backend actually
+ran it (⚙️ mock / 🧠 real LLM), so it's unambiguous which one produced a
+given result on screen.
+The free-text ticket box has a matching dropdown to
+send any custom ticket to either backend.
+Approve or deny refund requests
-trips the gate.
-Approve or deny it from the right-hand panel and watch the
+from the right-hand panel and watch the KPI strip and the ticket's own
-KPI strip and the ticket's own trace card update.
+trace card update.

+This per-request backend choice is implemented by temporarily overriding
+`config.LLM_BACKEND` for the duration of one request only
+(`app/main.py::run_ticket`) — safe for one person clicking buttons in a demo,
+not safe for concurrent multi-user traffic (see `ARCHITECTURE.md`).

 ## Running the CLI